69.7 F

 This resolution makes it clear that pro-abortion legislators in Virginia are not satisfied with the thousands of abortions every year, existing laws that already allow abortion up to birth, and over 20 abortion clinics with virtually no oversight.
 They want unrestricted abortion carried out by anyone, on anyone, in facilities that endanger the safety of the mother.

 In addition to passing the unlimited abortion amendment, the House also voted 58 to 35 to pass HJ9.
-This resolution repeals the existing man and woman marriage amendment and replaces it with language that divides the concepts of “sex” and “gender” in the Constitution.
+This resolution repeals the existing man and woman amendment and replaces it with language that divides the concepts of “sex” and “” in the Constitution.
 This resolution not only redefines marriage but legitimizes gender ideology in the state constitution, paving the way for a right for biological boys to both enter the locker rooms of girls and take their spots on sports teams.

-The Senate Privileges and Elections committee also passed two of their own versions of the resolutions (SJ247 & SJ249), despite multiple questions from Republican legislators and testimonies of citizens and organizations opposed to these measures.
+The Senate Privileges and committee also passed two of their own versions of the resolutions (SJ247 & SJ249), despite multiple questions from legislators and testimonies of citizens and organizations opposed to these measures.
 These bills will soon appear on the Senate floor for a vote.

 NEWSLETTER SIGNUP